Tom Matlack: Media appearances and interviews

 In October 2009, Matlack started the Good Men Book tour at Sing Sing prison.
 According to Matlack, "My book is about manhood and redemption.
 I have in my mind the image of Johnny Cash going into Fulsom Prison.
 Like his music, my book is about manhood, raw and unvarnished.
 So I need to find guys who understand what that is about.
 It's also about the possibility of redemption, about making mistakes, and about picking yourself up.
 I have no idea what I am going to say to these guys but I am going to try."

 In December 2009, Matlack appeared on the Tyra Banks Show where he donated, on behalf of the Good Men Foundation, $5,000 to help cover Christmas expenses for a family who had just lost their husband and father.

 Matlack has interviewed David Kohan, creator of Will & Grace and artist Shep Fairey.

 He has also been interviewed by his own foundation where he discusses his reason for starting the Good Men Foundation.

 Publications

-Tom Matlack's work has appeared in Rowing News, Boston Common, Boston Magazine, Boston Globe Magazine and Newspaper, Wesleyan, Yale, Tango, and Pop Matters.
+Matlack's work has appeared in Rowing News, Boston Common, Boston Magazine, Boston Globe Magazine and Newspaper, Wesleyan, Yale, Tango, and PopMatters.
 He is a regular columnist for The Huffington Post.

-In addition to writing for The Huffington Post, Matlack has a regular column titled “Good is Good” as part of ‘’The Good Men Magazine’’, a blog titled “The Good Man” for Men's Health, and regularly publishes pieces on his Scribd page.
+Matlack has a regular column titled “Good is Good” as part of The Good Men Magazine, a blog titled “The Good Man” for Men's Health, and regularly publishes pieces on his Scribd page.

 Matlack has had op-ed pieces published in the Boston Globe as well as regular feature articles.
 He has also contributed multiple pieces to Boston Magazine.

 Once an avid rower at Wesleyan, he has also had pieces featured in Rowing News.
 His connection to Wesleyan also allowed him to interview Mad Men creator Matthew Weiner for the Wesleyan Magazine.